04 July 2017

 East-German postcard by Progress, no. 127/70.
 Photo: Unifrance Film.

-Rod Barnett writes as his blog Bloody Pit of Rod: "This evening (as threatened) I watched Jess Franco's ATTACK OF THE ROBOTS (1966) a.k.a.
+Rod Barnett wrote in his blog Bloody Pit of Rod: "This evening (as threatened) I watched Jess Franco's ATTACK OF THE ROBOTS (1966) a.k.a.
 CARTES SUR TABLE and enjoyed it quite a lot.
-Its a fun comedy/spy adventure with some great fights, some fun dialog and a nice breezy style.
+It's a fun comedy/spy adventure with some great fights, some fun dialogue and a nice breezy style.
 But the most impressive thing visually was actress Sophia Hardy.
 Wowsa!
 She has a kind of 'pixie dream girl' thing going on with a smile that could melt steel plating.
-In this film she had dark hair but from the photos I can find she may have actually been a blond.
+In this film, she had dark hair but from the photos, I can find she may have actually been a blond.
 Or not.
 I don't care!"

-Hardy also appeared in the sexy psychological drama Road to Salina (Georges Lautner, 1970), a French-Italian coproduction with Robert Walker, Mimsy Farmer and Rita Hayworth in one of her last roles.
+Hardy also appeared in the sexy psychological drama Road to Salina (Georges Lautner, 1970), a French-Italian coproduction with Robert Walker Jr., Mimsy Farmer and Rita Hayworth in one of her last roles.

 Sophie Hardy